nshkrdotcom/synapse/docs/docs2/old_approach_discuss_improvements.md

-Okay, let's analyze this transcript, extract the key information, and relate it to our Axon project, keeping in mind our Elixir-first approach and the goal of integrating `pydantic-ai`.
+Okay, let's analyze this transcript, extract the key information, and relate it to our Synapse project, keeping in mind our Elixir-first approach and the goal of integrating `pydantic-ai`.

 **Transcript Summary:**